CATHEY: The Oklahoma Senate Seat of Interest: District 25 and now District 7

 Our area’s current Oklahoma Senate seat will be decided on Tuesday and with the incumbent defeated during the August primary runoff election, come 2021 a new person will fill the District 7 Senate seat at the State Capitol.
 This column is not a campaign piece but rather a historical review of the office held by some of the most colorful and certainly memorable officeholders in Oklahoma political history.

 The 1st Oklahoma Legislature was the first meeting of the legislative branch of the government of Oklahoma, composed of the Oklahoma Senate and the Oklahoma House of Representatives.
-The meeting took place from Dec.
-2, 1907, to May 26, 1908, in the Guthrie City Hall Building.
-Both houses of the state legislature had large Democratic majorities including District 25 State Senator Wilburn N. Redwine, a trial and jury attorney from McAlester.
+The meeting took place from December 2, 1907, to May 26, 1908, in the Guthrie City Hall Building.
+Both houses of the state legislature had large Democratic majorities including District 25 State Senator Wilburn N. Redwine a trial and jury attorney from McAlester.
 Redwine distinguished himself in the first Senate session by great opposition to the school land bill.
-He served in the Senate for eight years 1907-1914.
+He served in the Senate for 8 years 1907-1914.

 The 5th Oklahoma Legislature session found newly elected Senator W.V.
 Buckner of McAlester in office.
 Bucker appears to have served as a “Reading clerk” in earlier legislative sessions and then was listed as being from Enterprise, OK.
 Buckner, also a Democrat served from 1915-1918.